This Kelty Revol 65 backpack review is about the largest pack from a completely new Kelty’s series launched recently.

 But the pack also has a zippered access to a lower sleeping bag compartment, where you have a peculiar detail.
-The zipper is a U-shaped structure and not inverted one, as we are used to have in practically all packs.
+The zipper is a U-shaped structure and not an inverted one, as we are used to having in practically all packs.
 See the picture below.

 One nice feature is the lined exterior pocket for a water bladder.
 This is convenient to take the bladder out and put it back, and it saves the space in the main compartment.

 Another nice feature are dual grab handles, one on each side.
 On the bottom front section, you have dual trekking pole loops.
 There are also 4 attachment loops on the bottom, such small details are always good to have, they do not add extra weight but they may be very useful for equipment attachment.

 The pocket organization is standard.
 The usual dual stretch water bottle pockets are on each side of the pack, and dual zippered pockets are on the hip belt.
 You cannot miss noticing the large front zippered pocket with an internal organization and a shove-it pocket behind it.
 This is a very useful storage area for extra layers or even a helmet.
 There is also a small zippered lid pocket.

 Kelty Revol 65 backpack offers an adjustable torso length through Kelty’s well-known PerfectFIT system.
 This system provides the most accurate on-body adjustment in the range from 15.5 to 21 inches.
 This works with the pack on your back, no need to take it off for adjustment.